asplogic/enclose/README.md

 You can choose what runtime to wrap your project in - node.js 0.12.x or io.js.
 Both branches are supported.

-EncloseJS project does not aim to add new features to node, to avoid undesirable issues and to have predictable stability.
-Let's keep it vanilla.
+EncloseJS project does not aim to add new features to node.js - to avoid undesirable issues, to have predictable stability and to make node.js native modules compatible with enclosed executables.

 ### Fast